MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-write-object.md

 ## Description

 Stores objects in an ODBC data source.
-The APIs are modelled after a simple key value store.
+The APIs are modeled after a simple key value store.